 B Vitamins

 Each B vitamin has a job, but as a group, they contribute to hormone balance and cellular health, impacting hormonal acne.
 B-vitamins support the liver, which helps with detoxification and estrogen dominance.
-Vitamin B6 can also help rebalance hormones by elevating progesterone and dropping estrogen.
+Vitamin B6 can also help rebalance hormones26 by elevating progesterone and dropping estrogen.

 B vitamins are also necessary for energy metabolism and function within your cells, and deficiency of B vitamins can lead to dry skin and acne.
 A good B-complex provides all the B vitamins in one place, so they can be a targeted addition to your hormonal acne tool kit.